Extremelyd1/HKMP.Tag/README.md

 - `max_players`: The maximum (inclusive) number of players for this preset to be used.
 This field is optional.
 - `transitions`: A list of scene names that have transition restrictions associated with them.
 Each entry in this list (denoting a scene name) contains a list of strings that denote a transition name that should be inaccessible for players.

+## Copyright and license
+HKMP.Tag is a game modification for Hollow Knight that adds the tag game-mode to HKMP.
+Copyright (C) 2023  Extremelyd1

+    This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+    This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+    You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301 USA